openhab/openhab-docs/ui/personal-widgets.md

 <div style="font-weight: bold;">Make this text bold</div>
 ```

-To put more complex html heirarchies, use the component's `default` slot:
+To put more complex HTML heirarchies, use the component's `default` slot:

 ```yaml
 - component: div